About Texas A&M University-San Antonio

 Texas A&M University-San Antonio (A&M-SA) is a contemporary university reflective of the diverse and heritage-rich community it serves.
 Founded as the first upper-division institution of higher education in South San Antonio, A&M-SA today is a comprehensive four-year university offering affordable, high-quality education.

-From fall 2008, when the A&M-SA became a standalone university, to fall 2017, enrollment grew 340 percent.
+From May 2009, when the A&M-SA became a standalone university, to fall 2017, enrollment grew 340 percent.
 The University currently serves nearly 6,500 students and has graduated more than 8,000 alumni.
 The student body is 60 percent female and 72 percent Hispanic, and approximately 77 percent of students are the first in their family to attend college.

 Through the University’s 26 undergraduate degrees and 13 graduate degrees, students can pursue a wide variety of in-demand fields, such as education, business, information technology and cyber security, criminology and biology.
 A&M-SA prepares and empowers students with knowledge and marketable skills that prepare them for rewarding careers, responsible global citizenship and lifelong learning.